k8sstormcenter/honeycluster/README.md

 ### Mapping and Matching: Stix Observables and Stix Indicators

-Using the [threatintel repo](https://github.com/k8sstormcenter/threatintel), the collected logs are transformed into [STIX observables](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_mlbmudhl16lr), which are then matched against [STIX indicators](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_muftrcpnf89v).
+The collected logs are transformed into [STIX observables](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_mlbmudhl16lr), which are then matched against [STIX indicators](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_muftrcpnf89v).
 Observables, which match the provided indicators represent potentially malicious behavior and are persisted into a document store.
 More detailed information on the setup of the indicators and how the matching works is provided in the [README](https://github.com/k8sstormcenter/threatintel/blob/main/README.md) of the threatintel repository.

 [![Detection](./docs/log-detection.png)](https://drive.google.com/file/d/1RfPr_7RmXDlU22-l7ZFoMnWJKloP0VpG/view?usp=sharing)